 And also a dual USB-C charger that’s slightly larger but has two USB-C ports.
 It can charge a MacBook and an iPhone with the appropriate USB-C to Lightning cable (see above), or even two MacBooks.

-In addition to a traditional USB-A socket, it has one USB-C that supplies 30 watts of power, which is enough to keep a MacBook Air running just fine for basic use or to fast charge an iPhone or iPad, or to slowly charge a MacBook Pro.
+In addition to a traditional USB-A socket, it has one USB-C that supplies 30 watts of power, which is enough to keep a MacBook Air running just fine for basic use, to fast charge an iPhone or iPad, or to slowly charge a MacBook Pro.

 There are many options out there for different needs so you may want to search for the ports you want specifically.
 There are a lot of “dock” style adapters that include a video port, ethernet, SD card slot, USB-A ports, and many more in multiple configurations. but if you want one multi-purpose video adapter that can plug into just about any display or projector this one is a great option: